 This program consists of replacing Thorpe Loop on Route 5, which includes stops 2-7 outbound and 25-30 inbound with an on-demand program.
-The geofenced area, as shown in Figure 6, includes Thorpe Loop stops, Flagstaff Medical Center stop, and the

-Downtown Connection Center.
+The geofenced area, as shown in Figure 6, includes Thorpe Loop stops.
+Elegatoff Medical Conter, stop, and the stops, Flagstaff Medical Center stop, and the Downtown Connection Center.